School Readiness: Preparing Every Child to Learn

 Each part of the learning pipeline is important, and each part is reliant on the earlier parts for success.
 Through the 3rd grade, students learn to read.
 Afterward, they read to learn.
 Those that start out without the requisite learning skills tend to struggle throughout their academic studies.

-Seven years ago, the Andrus Center’s Finding Common Ground conference focused on Idaho’s need for early education building blocks that communities could use to customize programs to their individual needs.
+Eight years ago, the Andrus Center’s Finding Common Ground conference focused on Idaho’s need for early education building blocks that communities could use to customize programs to their individual needs.
 Seven years later, we want to continue the conversation, spotlighting innovative solutions being implemented throughout our state and ensuring all Idaho children can access the tools they need to enter school ready to learn.

 Schedule to be announced